e4lime/lime-engine/README.md

 # README #

-A simple game engine and game created for a C and C++ course.
+A simple game engine with a top-down shooter game built upon the engine.

-Using SDL 1.2.